-Children will normally receive two pieces of homework per week and should spend 45 minutes on each piece.
-One will be given on Wednesday, it will usually be Maths or English and returned on Friday.
-One given on Friday, it will usually topic or foundation based, which is to be delivered on the Wednesday.
-The children will also be given a spelling homework, which is to be completed over 10 days.
-If homework is not completed on time pupils will go to the Work Room for reading, but will be asked to do the homework at home.
+Children will normally receive two pieces of homework per week.
+One will be given on Wednesday; it will be 30 minutes of Times Table Rockstars and 30 minutes of Spelling Shed.
+This is to be completed by Monday.
+One given on 2 Fridays.
+This will usually be topic or foundation based, which is to be handed in on a date later in the term.
+If homework is not completed on time, pupils will go to the Catch-up Zone for reading and will be asked to do the homework at home.
 Year 4 do not have a Homework Diary.

 We ask children to read at least three times per week.
 Please spend some time listening to your child read aloud, as well as allowing them time to read alone.
-Please record their reading record and this must be handed in every Friday.
-They will be asked to go to the Work Room if this is not handed in our completed.
+Please record in their reading record and this must be handed in every Monday.
+They will be asked to go to the Catch-up Zone if this is not handed in or completed.